PawelKawa/WorkTime/README.md

 # WorkTime

-Single page app, that allows me and my wife know what time are we working in next days.
+Single page app, that allows me and my wife to see our work schedules.
+There is a shopping list in progress and probably more features in the future :)

 ## The application is developing using the following: